XCSoar and LK8000 data sources

 Notes

-The files made available here were generated by Dave Mansfield and mysrelf for our own use.
-They cover the area occupied by all the BGA turnpoints.
-They vary in size between 1.9MB and 3.3MB.
+The files made available here were generated by Dave Mansfield and myself for our own use.
+They cover the area occupied by all the BGA turnpoints and vary in size between 1.9MB and 3.3MB.
 Generate your own if they are too big for your PNA or PDA.

 Non-UK Data files